 Upon execution of the Licensee Agreement by the Licensee and the submission of six originals to the City of Baltimore, the Department of Real Estate shall submit the License Agreement for approval by the Space Utilization Committee.
-The Space Utilization Committee is a body established by the City Board of Estimates to review and act upon request for the use of city-owned property.
+The Space Utilization Committee is a body established by the City Board of Estimates to review and act upon a request for the use of the city-owned property.
 Upon approval by the Space Utilization Committee, the Department of Real Estate will submit the License Agreement for approval by the City Board of Estimates.
 No License Agreement shall be binding until approved by the City Board of Estimates.
 The Board of Estimates consists of the Mayor, City Council President, Comptroller, City Solicitor, and Director of Public Works.

 Compliance with All Laws and Regulations

-Licensee shall, at its expense, comply with the Federal Communications Commission ("FCC") and all present and future federal, state, and local laws, ordinances, rules and regulations (including laws and ordinances relating to health, safety, radio frequency emissions, and radiation) in connection with the use, operation, maintenance, construction and/or installation of Licensee’s Equipment on the Licensed Premises.
+Licensee shall, at its expense, comply with the Federal Communications Commission ("FCC") and all present and future federal, state, and local laws, ordinances, rules, and regulations (including laws and ordinances relating to health, safety, radio frequency emissions, and radiation) in connection with the use, operation, maintenance, construction and/or installation of Licensee’s Equipment on the Licensed Premises.

 Licensing Requirements for Wireless Tower Construction and Co-Location on City-owned Property

-The Department of Real Estate requires that you provide all of the necessary documentation for new cell tower licensed agreements as well as modifications and additions to existing equipment and frequencies on City property, including the following:
+The Department of Real Estate requires that you provide all of the necessary documentation for new cell tower licensing agreements as well as modifications and additions to existing equipment and frequencies on City property, including the following: